simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Sorry, Image not available!**
-<br />**Date image released:**  2024-03-04
+<br />**Date image released:**  2024-03-05
 <br />**This image is owned by:**
-N. D. Liao
+David Moulton

-<br />**Title of the image:**  Light Pillars Over Inner Mongolia
+<br />**Title of the image:**  NGC 2170: Angel Nebula Abstract Art
-<br />**Description for the image:**  What's happening across that field?
-Pictured here are not auroras but nearby light pillars, a phenomenon typically much closer.
-In most places on Earth, a lucky viewer can see a Sun pillar, a column of light appearing to extend up from the Sun caused by flat fluttering ice-crystals reflecting sunlight from the upper atmosphere.
-Usually, these ice crystals evaporate before reaching the ground.
-During freezing temperatures, however, flat fluttering ice crystals may form near the ground in a form of light snow  sometimes known as a crystal fog.
-These ice crystals may then reflect ground lights in columns not unlike a Sun pillar.
-The featured image was taken last month across the Wulan Butong Grasslands in Inner Mongolia, China.
+<br />**Description for the image:**  Is this a painting or a photograph?
+In this celestial abstract art composed with a cosmic brush, dusty nebula NGC 2170, also known as the Angel Nebula, shines just above the image center.
+Reflecting the light of nearby hot stars, NGC 2170 is joined by other bluish reflection nebulae, a red emission region, many dark absorption nebulae, and a backdrop of colorful stars.
+Like the common household items that abstract painters often choose for their subjects, the clouds of gas, dust, and hot stars featured here are also commonly found in a setting like this one --  a massive, star-forming molecular cloud in the constellation of the Unicorn (Monoceros).
+The giant molecular cloud, Mon R2, is impressively close, estimated to be only 2,400 light-years or so away.
+At that distance, this canvas would be over 60 light-years across.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2403/PillarsMongolia_Liao_6240.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2403/AngelNebula_Moulton_2516.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).